twbs/bootstrap/docs/content/typography.md

 While not shown above, feel free to use `<b>` and `<i>` in HTML5. `<b>` is meant to highlight words or phrases without conveying additional importance while `<i>` is mostly for voice, technical terms, etc.

+Corresponding classes `.small` and `.mark` are also available and apply the respective styles without introducing additional semantics.

 ## Abbreviations

 Stylized implementation of HTML's `<abbr>` element for abbreviations and acronyms to show the expanded version on hover.
 Abbreviations with a `title` attribute have a light dotted bottom border and a help cursor on hover, providing additional context on hover and to users of assistive technologies.